 You might also want to consider the telephone package.
 If you’re used to free evening and weekend or free anytime calls and want to keep these benefits, chances are you’ll be paying extra on top of the advertised fee on a new broadband package.

 Contract lengths are also an important consideration.
 Some deals might seem cheaper on the surface, offering lower monthly prices.
 But long contract terms mean that you may end up paying more than you wanted to over that period of time.
 Conversely, some providers have price guarantees, and a longer contract can offer reassurance that this won’t go up until it expires.

-Our deals include the total cost over contract, and the effective cost per month.
+Our deals include the total cost over contract and the effective cost per month.

-If you’re still in contract with your provider, you may have to pay off the remainder of your contract if you leave.
+If you’re still in a contract with your provider, you may have to pay off the remainder of your contract if you leave.

 However, Ofcom rules state that if you experience price increases mid-contract, you have 30 days from when you are officially notified of the increase when you can switch without paying a penalty.
 Read more about .

 In some circumstances, such as when you’re coming to the end of a contract and see a particularly good limited-time offer elsewhere, it might be worth paying off the contract.
 You might also consider this if the service you’re getting is poor, and you feel you might get a better service with a different provider.